xingjunm/personal-academic-website/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a research fellow at the School of Computing and Information Systems, The University of Melbourne, where also I received my PhD in 2019.
+I am a research fellow at the School of Computing and Information Systems, The University of Melbourne, where also I obtained my PhD in 2019.
 I work closely with <a href="http://people.eng.unimelb.edu.au/baileyj/" target="_blank">Prof. James Bailey</a>.
 Prior to my PhD, I recieved my M.Eng. and B.Eng. degrees from Tsinghua University and Jilin University successively.

 Research Interests:
 ------